withlet11/ClockWithPlanisphere/README.md

 ## Features
 * **Standard Time:** You can read the standard time of your time zone.
 It is indicated by a red point (today's date) as the value of right ascension.
 * **Local Sidereal Time:** You can read the local sidereal time.
 It is indicated by a small yellow triangle.
 * **Planisphere mode:** You can use as a planisphere.
-You can change date and solar time by moving the Sun (sidereal time is fixed), change date and sidereal time by moving the red spot (solar time is fixed), or change solar and sidereal time by rotating the ring of date (date is fixed).
+You can change date and solar time by moving the Sun (sidereal time is fixed), change date and sidereal time by moving the red spot (solar time is fixed), or change solar and sidereal time by rotating the ring of right ascension (date is fixed).
 * **GPS Available:** You can use the GPS for setting your location.
-* **Magnitude 6 star:** The all stars that are brighter than a magnitude 6 star are displayed.
+* **Magnitude 6 star:** All of the stars that are brighter than a magnitude 6 star are displayed.
 * **Constellation lines:** Constellation lines are displayed.
 * **The Sun and Analemma:** The position of the Sun is displayed with analemma.
+* **The Moon and the lunar phase:** The position of the Moon is displayed with the lunar phase.
 * **Astronomical Twilight:** You can check astronomical twilight time with altitude line of −18°.
 * **Automatic Update:** The view is updated automatically.
 * **App Widget:** App Widget is available.